 With that said, you can use big broccoli crowns OR you can go the easy route with the bags of pre-cut broccoli florets.

 Know though, that 90% of the time the bags of pre-cut florets will cost more than the broccoli crowns.
+And they aren’t always the right bite-sized pieces which means you would need to cut them anyway.

-And really, having some extra stem in roasted broccoli is a good thing!
+And really, having some extra broccoli stem in roasted broccoli is a good thing!
 It gives some extra body and volume to a vegetable that really does feel like you’re eating little trees.

-Salt and pepper are the requirements here.
+Salt and black pepper are the requirements here.
 There’s no need to get all fancy if you don’t want to…

 … BUT…